Finiteness properties and Relatively Hyperbolic Groups: Acknowledgements

 \section{Acknowledgements}

-The author would like to Ian Leary for pointing him towards the right direction during a conversation.
-The author would also like to thank David Hume and Mark Hagen for several helpful discussions.
+We would like to thank Ian Leary for pointing us in the right direction during a conversation.
+We would like to thank David Hume and Mark Hagen for several helpful discussions.
+We would like to thank the anonymous referee for their detailed comments on a previous version of this paper.